Ch1nv/customer-segmentation/README.md

 ## Clustering

-Since our dataset is a mix between numerical and categorical columns, we use K-Prototypes clustering algorithm that combines the features of both K-Means (Numerical Values) and K-Modes (Categorical Values) algorithms.
+Since the dataset contains both numerical and categorical features, we apply the K-Prototypes clustering algorithm, which combines the strengths of K-Means (for numerical data) and K-Modes (for categorical data).
 - Categorical variables: `Gender`, `Ever_Married`, `Graduated`, `Profession`, `Work_Experience`, `Spending_Score`
 - Numerical variables: `Age`, `Family_Size`